- Alumni & Donors

 - Colin Hay, Full Professor at Sciences Po

 Are you interested in pursuing a PhD in political science?
 A key discipline taught at the college level, political science is also one of the pillars of research at Sciences Po.
 What kind of research in political science does Sciences Po do?
 How does one select a PhD topic in this discipline?
-Colin Hay, director of studies in political science at the Doctoral School, offers some advice and answers.
+Colin Hay, director of studies in political science at the Doctoral School, Full professor at the Centre for European Studies and Comparative Politics, offers some advice and answers.

 Tell us a little about your career up until this point and your research interests which seem to focus much on the politics of economic choices